opengeospatial/geoparquet/format-specs/spatial-type-guidance.md

 to obtain the full CRS definition to pass on to another Spatial Type[^3].

-[^3]: To mitigate this problem, PostGIS does use generally consistent identifiers for common CRSes such that it is usually possible to guess the CRS based on the integer identifier.
+[^3]: To mitigate this problem, PostGIS does use generally consistent identifiers for common CRS values such that it is usually possible to guess the CRS based on the integer identifier.

 ## Coordinate Reference Systems